 - Vehicle Registration (for on campus parking): The fee for automobile registration is $100.00 for a returning student and $200 for a new student.
 These fees are not refundable.
 This allows you to park in student designated parking spaces.

 - Cap, Gown, and Hood Rentals: Graduate students electing to participate in commencement and hooding ceremonies must rent their cap, gown, and hood at the bookstore.
-Forms for students to indicate size of cap and gown are mailed to students during the semester preceding their graduation once they have filed the Graduate Application for Graduation form with the Graduate School.
+Forms for students to indicate size of cap and gown are mailed to students during the semester preceding their graduation once they have filed the Graduate Application for Graduation form with the the Office of the Registrar.
 There is a $15.00 late fee assessed for orders made after the indicated deadline.